But who the heck cares about fonts, really?

-In the same way that simple font changes on a restaurant menu or newspaper increase the perception of value and legibility, so can font changes on your landing page.
+In the same way that simple font changes on a restaurant menu or newspaper increase the perception of value and legibility, so can font changes on your landing page or website.

 Are you asking why Times New Roman didn’t make the list?
 Because we’re tired of it.
 It’s dated.
 Use something else.